19 May 2023 - we have broken the Guide to the UK GDPR down into smaller guides. All the content stays the same.

 - your business practices, eg you should ensure that you embed data protection by design in all your internal processes and procedures.

 This may not apply to all organisations, of course.
 However, data protection by design is about adopting an organisation-wide approach to data protection, and ‘baking in’ privacy considerations into any processing activity you undertake.
 It doesn’t apply only if you are the type of organisation that has your own software developers and systems architects.

 In considering whether to impose a penalty, the ICO will take into account the technical and organisational measures you have put in place in respect of data protection by design.
 Additionally, under the Data Protection Act 2018 (DPA 2018) we can issue an Enforcement Notice against you for any failings in respect of Article 25.

 If you use another organisation to process personal data on your behalf, then that organisation is a data processor under the UK GDPR.

 Article 25 does not mention data processors specifically.
 However, Article 28 specifies the considerations you must take whenever you are selecting a processor.
 For example, you must only use processors that provide:

 ‘sufficient guarantees to implement appropriate technical and organisational measures in such a manner that the processing will meet the requirements of this Regulation and ensure the protection of the rights of the data subject’

-This requirement covers both data protection by design in Article 25 as well as your security obligations under Article 32.
-Your processor cannot necessarily assist you with your data protection by design obligations (unlike with security measures), however you must only use processors that provide sufficient guarantees to meet the GDPR’s requirements.
+This requirement covers both data protection by design in Article 25 as well as other aspects (eg your security obligations under Article 32).
+Your processor cannot necessarily assist you with your data protection by design obligations (unlike with security measures), however you must only use processors that provide sufficient guarantees to meet the UK GDPR’s requirements.